 How does the property valuation process work?

-Current Victorian Government legislation requires Council to undertake a general property revaluation annually.
-The previous revaluation took effect on 1 July, 2019.
+Current Victorian Government legislation requires Council to undertake a general property revaluation every year.

 Does Council make more money when property values go up?